Ensemble learning of pathology foundation models for precision oncology: DISCUSSION

 The ability to detect therapeutically relevant biomarkers using routine H\&E-stained slides has important implications for targeted therapies.
-This may facilitate rapid treatment decisions and potentially avoid unnecessary molecular testing.
-When evaluated on detecting 28 clinically actionable genetic alterations across 13 cancer types, ELF surpassed state-of-the-art foundation models with AUC exceeding 0.85 for specific gene mutations such as \textit{BRAF} in thyroid carcinoma and \textit{KRAS} in lung adenocarcinoma.
-The model maintains generalizability across diverse patient populations for detecting \textit{BRAF}, \textit{KRAS} mutations, and MSI status in colorectal cancer.
-In addition to individual genes, ELF can also accurately detect whole-genome doubling, tumor mutational burden and high aneuploidy, which are broadly shared tumor cell traits with significant prognostic implications and for which therapeutic targeting is currently under development\cite{taylor2018genomic,lambuta2023whole,yarchoan2017tumor}.
+When evaluated on detecting 28 clinically actionable genetic alterations across 14 cancer types, ELF achieved higher AUCs than the evaluated foundation models, exceeding 0.85 for specific gene mutations such as \emph{BRAF} in thyroid carcinoma and \emph{KRAS} in lung adenocarcinoma.
+The model maintained generalizability across diverse patient populations for detecting actionable biomarkers in CRC.
+In external validation, our model achieved PPV of 0.35 and 0.55 for \emph{BRAF} mutation and \emph{MSI} detection respectively, significantly higher than alternative models (0.14-0.28 for \emph{BRAF}; 0.19-0.46 for \emph{MSI}), at a high NPV of 0.95.
+Such a model could be used in a triage setting as a rule-out test to reduce unnecessary and costly molecular assays.
+Alternatively, the model may also be used as a prioritization tool (process model-positive cases first) rather than a hard rule-out.
+In addition to individual genes, ELF can also accurately detect whole-genome doubling, TMB and high aneuploidy, which are broadly shared tumor cell traits with significant prognostic implications and for which therapeutic targeting is currently under development\cite{taylor2018genomic,lambuta2023whole,yarchoan2017tumor}.

 Beyond detecting known biomarkers, we further evaluated ELF for predicting therapeutic responses and outcomes directly from pre-treatment H\&E slides.
-Compared with existing pathology foundation models, ELF achieved superior predictive performance in various cancer types treated with a range of anticancer therapies including cytotoxic chemotherapy, molecularly targeted therapy, and immunotherapy.
-ELF’s ability to generalize across tumor types, treatment modalities, and patient cohorts underscores its potential as a versatile treatment decision-support tool, especially in settings where data sparsity represents a major challenge for traditional models.
+Compared with existing pathology foundation models, ELF achieved higher predictive performance than the evaluated pathology foundation models across cancer types treated with a range of anticancer therapies including cytotoxic chemotherapy, molecularly targeted therapy, and immunotherapy.
+These results support further evaluation of ELF across tumor types and treatment modalities, particularly in settings with limited training data.